ooddle

 Menopause is a physiological transition that deserves a real protocol, not generic advice.
 Here is a structured approach to symptoms, energy, and long-term health.

 Menopause is not a problem to fix.
-It is a transition to navigate with the kind of structure most women never get from their healthcare system.
+It is a transition to navigate with the kind of structure many women never get from their healthcare system.

 The Full 12-Week Protocol